DragVideo: Interactive Drag-style Video Editing: Related work

 \subsection{Points and Mask Tracking}

 In recent years, significant improvements in points tracking across frames in video have been made, such as RAFT~\cite{teed2020raft}, TAPNET~\cite{doersch2022tap}, and state-of-the-art OmniMotion~\cite{wang2023tracking}.
-Among them, Persistent Independent Particles (PIPs)~\cite{harley2022particle} studies pixel tracking as a long-range motion estimation problem, such that every pixel is described with a trajectory, pinpointing its location across multiple future frames.
-This method demonstrated moderate robustness toward long-term tracking challenges such as object occlusion and re-appearance.

-Meanwhile, the Segment Anything Model (SAM)~\cite{kirillov2023segment}, an innovative image segmentation model, has delivered commendable results in rapid image segmentation.
-Trained on over 1 billion segmentation masks, SAM has paved the way for the Track-Anything Model (TAM)\cite{yang2023track}.
-TAM integrates SAM and Xmen~\cite{cheng2022xmem}, a sophisticated Video Object Segmentation (VOS) model, in a cyclical process to track the target object masks as provided by SAM and utilize SAM to refine the mask details predicted by Xmen.
+Among them, Persistent Independent Particles (PIPs)~\cite{harley2022particle} studies pixel tracking as a long-range motion estimation problem.
+This method demonstrated moderate robustness toward long-term tracking challenges.
+Meanwhile, the Segment Anything Model (SAM)~\cite{kirillov2023segment} has delivered commendable results in rapid image segmentation.
+Trained on over 1 billion segmentation masks, SAM has paved the way for the Track-Anything Model (TAM)~\cite{yang2023track}.
+TAM integrates SAM and Xmen~\cite{cheng2022xmem} in a cyclical process to track the target object masks as provided by SAM and utilize SAM to refine the mask details predicted by Xmen.
+The points and mask tracking are closely related to \textit{DragVideo} since it ensures a smooth editing experience by allowing users to only put drag instructions and masks on first and last frames without repeated work on intermediate frames.

-Within our DragVideo framework, we initially employ user-supplied point pairs and other positive/negative points to establish the masks, which serve to limit the optimization.
-Subsequently, PIPs \cite{harley2022particle} is utilized to track the handle points across all the provided frames, while Tracking-Anything in TAM \cite{yang2023track} is used to track the masks as predicted by SAM.